nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-- HR professional of a tech company with over 1000 employees with different skill sets and roles
+- HR professional of a tech company with many employees with different skill sets and roles
 - works in a team of HR professionals
 - manages recruitment and manpower allocation for company projects
 - has a need to manage a significant number of contacts